cocreatechange/cocreatechange/contents/services.md

 Some of our core areas of work and intervention in counselling and therapy
 are:

+  - Stress
+  - Anxiety
+  - Depression
+  - Loneliness
+  - Suicide
   - Behavioural Addiction
+  - Conduct Disorder
   - Substance Use disorder
-  - Behavioral and Emotional Disorders
+  - Eating Disorders
-  - Conduct Disorder
+  - ADHD
   - Oppostional Defiant Disorder (ODD)
   - Obsessive-Compulsive Disorder (OCD)
-  - ADHD
-  - Eating Disorders
-  - Anxiety
-  - Depression
-  - Stress
-  - Suicide

 ##### 2. Development Services